LambdaTest/documentation/docs/smartui-running-your-first-project.md

 You can use your own project to configure and test it.
 For demo purposes, we are using the sample repository.

 :::tip Sample repo
-Download or Clone the code sample code repository from the LambdaTest GitHub repository to run the tests on the SmartUI.
+Download or Clone the code sample code repository from the LambdaTest GitHub repository to run the project on the SmartUI.

 <a href="https://github.com/LambdaTest/smartui-java-testng-sample" target="_blank" className="github__anchor"><img loading="lazy" src={require('../assets/images/icons/github.png').default} alt="Image" className="doc_img"/> View on GitHub</a>
 :::